 - How is this program relevant to your career or future goals?

-- What global, international, intercultural or cross-cultural experiences have you had that support your current leadership capacities and inspire goals for further education or work?
+- What global, international, intercultural or diversity-related experiences have you had that support your current leadership capacities and inspire goals for further education or work?

 - What academic courses and/or training have you done that relate to development of global leadership?

 - What other strengths or experiences do you bring to the program that you think might be relevant?

 There are three options for your Writing Sample:

 - You may include a recent (within the last 2 years) writing sample from your professional or academic work that includes citations and a list of references.

 - If you do not have a recent writing sample on file, you may write an original, maximum 500-word academic essay addressing the question: “What is my leadership philosophy?”
 Your writing should be clearly organized, should take a position substantiated with evidence from academic books and/or peer-reviewed articles, and use examples from your relevant life experience.
 The paper should be formatted using APA 7 style, which is the preferred referencing style in the School of Leadership Studies.
 (Note that a sample APA essay is also available through Owl Purdue.

 - In lieu of a writing sample, applicants may register in the Academic Writing and Critical Thinking course offered through Continuing Studies at Royal Roads University.
 Your course may be in progress at the time of application.
 However, course completion with a minimum “B+” (77%) is required as a condition for entry to the Leadership program.
 Please select a course offering that ends a minimum of five weeks prior to your desired program start date.